enze-chen/mi-book-2021/week_1/01/day_01.md

 Welcome to the first day of Module 2!
-We're excited to meet you. 🙌
+We're excited to learn with you. 🙌

 ```{attention}
 If you haven't done so already, please make sure that you've completed the [introductory survey](https://forms.gle/nUJkB7cPyiQBMDxm8) and completed the {doc}`../../preamble/setup` instructions.